R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - You can list the Linux services that use Linux-PAM with `ls /etc/pam.d`
 - For more details, open the **man** pages, `man 5 pam.d` and `man 8 pam_pwquality`.

 Another interesting item one can modify in `/etc/pam.d/common-password` is the algorithm used to encrypt the passwords.
-User account information is kept in `/etc/passwd`—accessible through `getent passwd`—, while the passwords are stored in `/etc/shadow`.
-The nifty way to open/edit this file is with command **vipw**.
+User account information is kept in `/etc/passwd`—accessible through `getent passwd`—, but the nifty way to open/edit this file is with command **vipw**.
+Encrypted passwords are stored in `/etc/shadow`.
 - Find more on these files in the **man** pages, `man 5 passwd` and `man 5 shadow`.

 Type **reboot** to restart the machine if you wish to try the new password conditions.
 The command to change passwords is `passwd [LOGIN]`.
 If no `LOGIN` is typed, the current user is presumed.